 If your service requires fast response, high concurrency, and enhanced data security, use SLB to implement cluster recovery, session persistence, and cross-zone deployment.

-If you need to connect your data centers to VPCs through fast and stable connections, Express Connect circuits.
+Use Express Connect circuits to connect your data centers to VPCs through fast and stable connections.
 This ensures data synchronization, prevents SPOFs, and improves service availability.

-If you have high requirements for service availability, use the high-availability virtual IP address (HaVip) feature together with Keepalived or Heartbeat to create a high-availability architecture.
-This ensures that service IP addresses remain unchanged during switchover and improves availability.
+If you have high requirements for service availability, use the high-availability virtual IP address (HaVip) feature together with Keepalived or Heartbeat to create a highly-available architecture.
+This ensures that service IP remain unchanged during switchover.

 The following figure shows how to upgrade a single-zone architecture to an active/standby architecture, which provides higher security and availability.

-Before you create a VPC, make sure that you take the following items into account: current business scale and future expansion, security isolation, service availability and disaster recovery, costs, numbers of VPCs and vSwitches, and CIDR blocks allocated to VPCs and vSwitches.
+Before you create a VPC, make sure you have considered current business scale and future expansion, security isolation, service availability and disaster recovery, costs, numbers of VPCs and vSwitches, and CIDR blocks allocated to VPCs and vSwitches.
 For more information, see Create and manage a VPC.